 Just consider the cheeky teaser of Love Is a Dog From Hell, the assonant intrigue of Tell Me How Long the Train's Been Gone, or the evocative hook of The Particular Sadness of Lemon Cake.
 See?
 They're hard to put down even before you open them.
-We've broken it down into three sections, or chapters, if you will, opening with novels, moving into short stories, and finishing off with essay and poetry collections.
-Some are funny, some are moving, but all will grab you and never let you go.
-Keep scrolling to start curating your own reading list inspired by the best book titles around, and get a sense of the tone of each book to help you narrow it down (or at least figure out where to start).
+So below, start curating your own reading list inspired by the best book titles around, and get a sense of the tone of each book.

 Chapter One: Novels